zenml-io/zenml/docs/book/drafts/spaces-sdks-docker-zenml.md

 ZenML dashboard deployed and ready for you to connect to from your local machine.

+In the sections that follow, you'll learn to deploy your own instance of ZenML and use it to view and manage your machine learning pipelines right from the Hub.
+ZenML on Huggingface Spaces is a **self-contained application completely hosted on the Hub using Docker**.
+The diagram below illustrates the complete process.

 ![ZenML on HuggingFace Spaces -- default deployment](hf_spaces_chart.png)

 Visit [the ZenML documentation](https://docs.zenml.io/) to learn more about its